 Additionally, the older the university, the larger is its alumni network.
 This provides a better chance of networking to students which helps them to a great extent when they step into their professional venture.
 A lot can be figured out about a college by looking at its record in the past few years.

 Availability of Job Opportunities

 It goes without saying that cities that offer job opportunities to students are the most preferred locations for pursuing the law degree from.
 Since law students have to do many internships during their undergraduate degree, they would naturally prefer enrolling in a National Law University which is situated in a city that has a good number of law firms and job prospects.

 Many students start working under an advocate or a legal professional during their degree itself.
 If they get such an opportunity in the city of their college, they have the option of attending classes in the day and going for the internship during the evening hours or on weekends.
 Many law students follow this to enhance their skills and gain some experience while continuing with their classes.

-Apart from that, some students also prefer NLUs that are in vicinity to courts.
-One of the reasons as to why NLU Delhi is a top choice of students is because of its proximity to the Supreme Court.
+Apart from that, some students also prefer NLUs that are in the vicinity of courts.
+One of the reasons why NLU Delhi is a top choice of students is because of its proximity to the Supreme Court.
 Candidates can try looking for internship opportunities in and around high courts and can also get a wider range of legal professionals to work under.